denv3rr/clear/README.md

 - Global market ticker enhancements and sidebar UX
 - Additional analytics models (drawdown, factor exposure)

-## Contributing

-Issues and suggestions are welcome.
-If you add modules or analytics, include clear output labels and describe data sources and assumptions.

 ## Disclaimer

+All content is provided **'as is'** without warranty; users should consult with a qualified professional before making any investment or financial decisions.

-This project is for informational and educational use only and does not provide financial, legal, or tax advice.
+This project is for **informational use** and does not provide financial, legal, or tax advice.

+No information presented should be construed as an offer to buy or sell securities. **The author assumes no liability for financial losses or decisions made based on the contents of this project**.